 Waste Management Program

 As a responsible tourism operator, Basecamp Explorer cares about the communities surrounding our camps.
-Not only do we sort the solid waste produced at our camps through our operations, we also extend the program of waste collection, management, and recycling to benefit the local communities.
+Not only do we sort the solid waste produced at our camps through our operations, but also extend our waste collection, management, and recycling program to benefit the local communities.
 With this effort, we empower the Maasai people by building much-needed capacity to facilitate the sustainable development of the communities.
 We welcome you to become part of Basecamp Family by supporting our work.
 You may do this by making a contribution of 5USD to help provide the revenue needed to sustain the program.